Your Comprehensive Guide to DUI Convictions in California

 Being pulled over is alarming, especially when the driver has had a few drinks.
 Many people charged with driving under the influence didn’t realize they were intoxicated enough to impact their driving, and they are unaware of how serious the consequences can be.

-If you face drunk driving charges, a skilled DUI defense attorney might be able to have your DUI case reduced to lesser charges or even dismissed.
+If you face drunk driving charges, an experienced DUI attorney might be able to have your DUI case reduced to lesser charges or even dismissed.

-For personalized service of a DUI attorney from a top-rated law firm, contact the Law Office of Christopher Chaney and receive reliable legal advice and representation.
+For personalized service of a DUI attorney from a top-rated California law firm, contact the Law Office of Christopher Chaney and receive reliable legal advice and representation.
+We’ll work with you to understand the facts of your case and provide the best possible defense.

 Driving Under the Influence (DUI) Conviction Meaning

-If you wonder what the DUI conviction means, the simple answer is that a conviction involves repercussions for being found guilty of breaking the law.
+If you wonder what a DUI conviction means, the simple answer is that a conviction involves repercussions for being found guilty of breaking the law.

-DUI offenses have severe penalties like permanent license revocation, enrollment in a drug abuse treatment program, mandatory minimum jail sentence, administrative penalties, or the state might require you to install an ignition interlock device (IID).
+DUI offenses have severe penalties like permanent license revocation, DUI treatment program enrollment, mandatory minimum jail sentence, administrative penalties, or the state might require you to install an ignition interlock device (IID).
 They also have long-term effects like a criminal record and increased insurance rates.

 Most people are subject to a DUI arrest for alcohol-related offenses like driving with their blood alcohol concentration (BAC) level above the legal limit, as outlined by the California Vehicle Code (CVC) § 23152.
 There are different legal limits for four different categories: